watsonfellowship/watson-51/_fellows/fiona-sullivan.md

 ---

 I explored the relationship between the human singing voice and technology, and how this relationship impacts the continuity of the human voice in music and sound art.
-Travelling to communities that create new vocal music and sound art environments I explored why communities have cultivated these spaces for contemporary sonic experiences.
+Travelling to communities that create new vocal music and sound art environments, I explored why communities have cultivated these spaces for contemporary sonic experiences.